Skip to main content

 Risk factors for childhood bladder cancer

 Bladder cancer is caused by certain changes to the way bladder cells function, especially how they grow and divide into new cells.
-To learn more about how cancer develops, see What Is Cancer?
+Learn more about how cancer develops at What Is Cancer?

 The risk of bladder cancer is increased in children who have been treated for cancer with certain anticancer drugs, called alkylating agents, which include cyclophosphamide, ifosfamide, busulfan, and temozolomide.
 Survivors of heritable retinoblastoma also have an increased risk of developing bladder cancer.
-Not every child with these risk factors will get bladder cancer, and some children who get the disease don't have any known risk factors.
+Not every child with these risk factors will develop bladder cancer.
+And it will develop in some children who don't have a known risk factor.
 Talk with your child's doctor if you're concerned about your child's risk.

 Symptoms of childhood bladder cancer